Does CBD get you high?

 “CBD is an anti-psychoactive which counteracts the psychoactive effects of THC”

 The medical advantages CBD can have in treating a variety of conditions is complimented in the fact that CBD does not cause a high.
 There are no reported negative side effects making it even better treatment for epilepsy, even in young children.
 The safety of CBD and humans has been studied on a few occasions.
 These studies suggest that doses of CBD are well-tolerated up to 1500 mg/day or 30mg/day intravenously.
 So far, a few cannabinoid medicines have been approved by the FDA.
 A liquid form of CBD called, Epidiolex, is recommended by the United States Food and Drug Administration in the treatment of epilepsy in newborns.

-Although CBD doesn’t get you high like THC does, it creates an extremely calming affect due to it’s medicinal properties; including anti-anxiety.
-It is the main ingredient that gives marijuana its medicinal benefits.
+Although CBD doesn’t get you high like THC does, it is the main ingredient that gives marijuana its medicinal benefits.
 Strains today have been bred over the years to favor the psychoactive, mind-altering high that THC produces.
 But with companies like GW Pharmaceuticals, putting medical marijuana on the fast track, more complex medicines can be synthesized from marijuana, effectively treating most of the illnesses that exist today.